All cleats are not the same! That is one of the first things that must be said on any page about cleats.

 The sock liner of these shoes provides you with the best ankle support when you wear them.
 These shoes feature several studs for traction when changing direction and accelerating speed.

-We hope this article has helped you understand more about what to look for when choosing the best lacrosse cleats.
+We hope this article has helped you understand better what to look for when choosing the best lacrosse cleats.

 With so many different options on the market, it can be tough to know where to start.